-The assignment groups worked as an effective tool for engaging the participants early in the process, activating them in making a choice for what topic and which elements of the facilitation design they wanted to work on in further detail.
-From this point on it became clear how the participants were conducted to get involved in the process of making personal decisions regarding the event. event host and topic owner, Christiana Seuhs Schoeller.
-Prior to this session, the participants were given different case studies from previous held collaboratories to read up on.
+The assignment groups worked as an effective tool for engaging the participants early in the process, activating them in making choices about which topics and which elements of the facilitation design they wanted to work on in more detail.

-In the third module the course participants were to focus on how a collaboratory can be designed to fit the specific needs of the context.
-Preparing for this, the participants were given materials focusing directly on challenges that needs to be accounted for in designing and facilitating the process including ways to impact different levels of depth in transformative systems.
-Based on the specific contextual setting for the event in Vienna, the participants started to initiate and expand their focus towards their own co-creation of a collaboratory during this session.
+From this point on, it became clear how the participants were conducted to get involved in the process of making personal decisions regarding the event.
+In the third online training module, the course participants were to focus on how a Collaboratory can be designed to fit the specific needs of the context.
+Preparing for this, the participants were given materials focusing directly on challenges that need to be accounted for in designing and facilitating the process including ways to impact different levels of depth in transformative systems.
+Based on the specific contextual setting for the event in Vienna, the participants started to initiate and expand their focus towards their own co-creation of a Collaboratory during this session.
 Prior to this meeting, the participants selected specific areas of the design and facilitation work to focus on, and organized into different subgroups on this basis.
-Throughout this chapter we will refer to these subgroups as assignment groups.
+Throughout this chapter, we will refer to these subgroups as assignment groups.

-Between the 3rd and 4th mandatory online meetings, the LiFT team arranged an optional video conference about the process design for those who were interested.
-Prior to this the participants were challenged in making their own individual high-level draft for the Collaboratory event which the groups were to talk about and reflect upon.
+Between the 3rd and 4th mandatory online meetings, the LiFT team arranged an optional, additional video conference about process design for those who were interested.
+Prior to this, the participants were challenged in making their own individual high-level draft for the Collaboratory event which the groups were to talk about and reflect upon.
 To help the participants get going, they got the opportunity to interview five different stakeholders that were set to join the Collaboratory in Vienna.
-The fourth meeting primarily revolved around taking the existing state of design ideas, reviewing them to reflect on why specific ideas and choices were being made, and to then make refinements on the basis of this.
-As well, preparations for meeting face to face were addressed.

-As you may have presumed, a great part of the work that happened during the actual summer school in Vienna was based on the preparatory actions prior to the event itself.
+The fourth meeting primarily revolved around taking the existing state of design ideas, reviewing them to reflect on why specific ideas and choices were made, and to then make refinements on the basis of this.
+As well, preparations for meeting face to face were made.

-Before and between each online meeting, the participants got a variety of assignments and background readings to dip into as homework - engaging them in the process of co-designing and cocreating a facilitation process to explore sustainable options for the future.
-However, there seemed to be great divergence within the group of participants regarding how engaged and motivated they were during the preparatory sessions which can further explain some of the group dynamics that happened throughout the course.
-Still, the online preparations were aimed to give the course attendants basic introductions with the concepts, processes and methods.
+This short overview shows that a great part of the work that happened during the actual summer school in Vienna was based on the preparatory actions that had been taken prior to the event itself.

+Before and between each online meeting, the participants got a variety of assignments and background readings to dip into as homework - engaging them in the process of co-designing and co-creating a facilitation process to explore sustainable options for the future.
+However, there seemed to be great divergence within the group of participants regarding how engaged and motivated they were during the preparatory sessions, which can further explain some of the group dynamics that happened throughout the course.
+Still, the online preparations were aimed to give the course attendants a basic introduction to the concepts, processes and methods.
 The most significant learning was yet to happen during the two preparation days in Vienna, when time pressure, physical presence and the immediacy of the context and setting would enable more of the specific design work and planning.
-Through the preparatory training, the participants were inclined to familiarize themselves with the LiFT project, the methodological approach as well as getting introduced to each other and the facilitating LiFT team, making them more accessible for the deeper layers of learnings to occur.
-Coming from this the participants of the facilitation training met up in Vienna 2nd July for the LiFT Summer School 2018.
+Throughout the preparatory training, the participants were invited to familiarize themselves with the LiFT project, with the methodological approach, as well as getting familiar with each other and the facilitating LiFT team, making them more accessible for the deeper layers of learnings to occur.
+On this basis, the participants of the facilitation training met up in Vienna on July 2nd for the LiFT Summer School 2018.

-B. Co-designing - Two days of guided preparations on how to organize and facilitate a collaboratory
+B. Co-designing - Two days of guided preparations on how to organize and facilitate a Collaboratory